elan-ev/tobira/docs/prerequisites.md

-# Prerequesites for building and running Tobira
+# Prerequisites for building and running Tobira

 Generally, Tobira assumes a Unix system to build and run on.
 Making it compile and run on non-Unix should be fairly straight forward, but is not our priority at all.